-During the device design and development process, engineers will spend countless hours prototyping medical devices by creating specifications, designing CAD drawings, and manufacturing physical products.
+During the medical device design and development process, engineers will spend countless hours prototyping medical devices by creating specifications, designing CAD drawings, and manufacturing physical products.
 These prototypes and their iterations are essential to device development.
 Medical device development evolves with each prototype.
 With each prototype, the design of a medical device gets one step closer to the medical tool that eventually ends up in the hands of surgeons, patients, or healthcare providers.

 Prototype development can be helpful to evaluate different requirements of the device at different stages of product development.
 These requirements include how the device should feel in the user’s hands, the conductivity of materials used, or the types of switches.
 Engineers may purposefully use different materials or parts to manufacture prototypes that may not be part of the final product.
 Sometimes the materials or parts used in prototypes will not represent or resemble the actual product.